storageos/storageos.github.io/_docs/operations/maintenance.md

 ## Node drain

 It is recommended to drain a node before any maintenance operation.
+Executing a node drain will move any active volumes from the node and re-schedule them on other nodes in a cluster.
+This operation will take longer for large volumes.

 You can either [cordon or drain](/docs/reference/cli/node) a node using the [StorageOS cli](/docs/reference/cli/index).